Best Crash Pads: The Top 5 of 2018

 |Best Large Crash Pad: Black Diamond Mondo||$$$$|

-Crash pads are arguably the most important piece of outside bouldering gear because they serve the most important function — protecting your life.
+Crash pads are arguably the most important piece of outdoor bouldering gear because they serve the most important function — protecting your life.

 There are many different crash pads available today that differ greatly in size, style, and price.
 With all the options, it can be hard to know which crash pad is right for you.